All Episodes

 All right, to the phones.

-We're gonna go to Florence, Kentucky.
+We're going to go to Florence, Kentucky.

-Debbie, thank you.
+Debbie, thank you for waiting.

 You're next on the Rush Limbaugh program.